Earliest Family Migrants

 Several ultimately migrant ancestors visited America in the late 1500's and early 1600's as mariners and explorers.
 The following are the earliest that settled permanently with their families.
 Because some ancestral lines are not complete back to migration, this account is necessarily incomplete.
 See Migration to America for an overview of North American migration and Charles and Eva Small's ancestors.

-These ancestors were "migrants" because they settled on land not claimed by any native American Indians.
-Later arrivals were "immigrants" because they came to established colonies.
+These ancestors were "migrants" because they settled on land not claimed by any native American Indians and European claims were largely bogus at that time.
+Later arrivals were "immigrants" because they came to established colonies or States.

 Jamestown Colony (1607)